 - NOTE: You can search both "America: History and Life" and "Historical Abstracts" simultaneously by selecting both in the choose databases section, the link for this is located next to the database name.

-- McGill University's WorldCat Catalogue lists books and articles owned by McGill and elsewhere.
-The Classic Library Catalogue lists almost all of the printed holdings in the various branches of the McGill Library, as well as electronic, microform and audio-visual material.
+- McGill University's WorldCat Catalogue lists almost all of the printed holdings in the various branches of the McGill Library, as well as electronic, microform and audio-visual material.

-- EMBASE McGill only is a major biomedical and pharmaceutical database indexing over 3,500 international journals in a number of medical fields.
+- EMBASE is a major biomedical and pharmaceutical database indexing over 3,500 international journals in a number of medical fields.
 It's European content makes it a good complement to Medline, although there is some overlap.
-EMBASE CLASSIC McGill only is drawn from 43 Excerpta Medica biomedical and pharmacology print journals published between 1947 and 1973.
+EMBASE CLASSIC is drawn from 43 Excerpta Medica biomedical and pharmacology print journals published between 1947 and 1973.

 - IndexCat (Index-Catalogue of the Library of the Surgeon-General's Office) IndexCat is both a catalogue and an index, containing over 4.5 million records to journal articles, books, pamphlets, reports, dissertations and portraits, making this a great source for locating primary material in medical history.
 The references are multilingual and cover medicine and allied areas.
 Coverage is of material from antiquity through 1950.

-- Readers' Guide Retrospective McGill only This is the on-line version of The Readers' Guide to Periodical Literature, an index to U.S. popular periodicals.
+- Readers' Guide Retrospective This is the on-line version of The Readers' Guide to Periodical Literature, an index to U.S. popular periodicals.
 The online version indexes material from 1890 to 1982.

-- Sociological Abstracts McGill only.
-Sociological Abstracts indexes the international literature in sociology and related disciplines in the social and behavioral sciences from 1952 to today.
+- Sociological Abstracts indexes the international literature in sociology and related disciplines in the social and behavioral sciences from 1952 to today.
 The database provides abstracts of journal articles and citations to book reviews drawn from over 1,700 serials publications, and also provides abstracts of books, book chapters, dissertations, and conference papers.

-- Web of Knowledge McGill only Web of Knowledge allows for searching for articles by topic, author, source title, and/or author address, as well as by cited author and/or cited work.
+- Web of Science allows for searching for articles by topic, author, source title, and/or author address, as well as by cited author and/or cited work.
 Science citations go back to 1900, making this a source for finding historical, primary material.

-- JAMA: The Journal of the American Medical Association, McGill only 1883-present.
+- JAMA: The Journal of the American Medical Association, 1883-present.
 This is full text searchable.

-- The Lancet, McGill only 1823-present.
+- The Lancet, 1823-present.
 This premier British medical journals covers a great variety of topics and is full text searchable.

-- New England Journal of Medicine McGill only, including the Boston Medical and Surgical Journal and other predecessor titles, goes back to 1814.
+- New England Journal of Medicine, including the Boston Medical and Surgical Journal and other predecessor titles, goes back to 1814.